 I was craving Paksiw na Bangus when I remembered that I still have a whole wild-caught pink salmon in the freezer.
 When I was about to cook it, I realized how much my ‘lil one loves fish so I would end up picking a lot of pin bones again.
 So, instead of cooking it on the stove-top, I took out the Instant Pot and treated the paksiw as if I was making my Spanish-Style Salmon.
 It totally worked!
 Not only did I not have to pick the bones, it turned into an edible calcium-rich part of the dish.
 How great is that?

 Tender-Bone Paksiw na Salmon (Instant Pot)

-- 1 whole bone-in pink salmon headless and gutted (about 3 ½ pounds)* see Notes
+- 1 whole bone-in pink salmon headless and gutted (2 to 3 ½ pounds)* see Notes

 - 1 ¼ cups water

 - ¾ cup vinegar

 - 1 ½ teaspoons sea salt

 - 1 large onion thinly sliced

 - A big knob of ginger thinly sliced